peterwilsoncc/simple-search-submission/readme.md

 * new content is published
 * existing content is updated
 * existing content is unpublished (this encourages de-indexing)
+* the post slug changes (both the old and new are sent index the redirect URL)

+De-indexed and redirect URLs are only sent to IndexNow once.

 The biggest features of this plugin are the features that it's missing: